Camino Real Trekking, Hikes and Excursions

 Experience the highlights of Panama on a fascinating shore excursion!

-Stroll through the alleys of Panama’s colonial old town, take a boat trip on Lake Gatún, visit an indigenous Embera village, or hike in the footsteps of the pirates of the Caribbean along the Camino Real.
-The schedule of the excursions is precisely matched to your cruise ship’s port times.
+Stroll through the alleys of Panama’s colonial old town, take a boat trip on Lake Gatún, visit an indigenous Embera village, or hike in the footsteps of the Caribbean pirates along the Camino Real.
+Every excursion is timed precisely around your cruise ship’s port call.
 Small groups.
-Guaranteed German-speaking and experienced guides!
+Guaranteed experienced, English-speaking guides!

 The shore excursions from the port of Colón are designed especially for guests of the ships Aida, Mein Schiff and MS Divina.
-For other ships docking in the port of Colón, please provide the ship’s name and the port time in the inquiry form.
-For excursions from the port of Amador in Panama City, please see the page on excursions from Panama City / Port of Amador.
+For other ships docking at Colón, please give the ship’s name and port call time in the inquiry form.
+For excursions from the port of Amador in Panama City, see the page on excursions from Panama City / Port of Amador.

 Guide and tips for our shore excursions

 Not sure yet which excursion is right for you?
-Here are a few short notes on the highlights and experiences of each excursion.
+Here are a few short notes on the highlights of each one.

 Panama City

-The main feature of the excursion to Panama City is a walk through the colonial old town.
-In addition, the bus takes you to the Amador Causeway, a Pacific waterfront promenade at the entrance to the Panama Canal with a great view of the skyline.
+The highlight of the Panama City excursion is a walk through the colonial old town.
+The bus also takes you to the Amador Causeway, a Pacific waterfront promenade at the entrance to the Panama Canal with a great view of the skyline.

 Monkey Island

-On the excursion to Monkey Island we take an approximately 2-hour boat trip on Lake Gatún.
-We travel along the Panama Canal right next to the ocean giants.
-Although the route runs through the Panama Canal, the area is very natural: the banks and hills are covered with tropical rainforest, and on some islands we observe various monkeys, sloths, birds and reptiles of Panama.
+On the Monkey Island excursion we take a roughly 2-hour boat trip on Lake Gatún, traveling along the Panama Canal right beside the ocean giants.
+Even though the route runs through the canal, the surroundings feel wonderfully wild: tropical rainforest blankets the banks and hills, and on some islands we spot Panama’s various monkeys, sloths, birds and reptiles.

-Particularly suited to: Nature and animal lovers, and anyone who wants to experience the Panama Canal in a different way.
+Best for: Nature and animal lovers, and anyone who wants to experience the Panama Canal from a different angle.
 Children are thrilled by the monkeys.

 Embera

-On the visit to the Embera people, we travel by dugout canoe to a village of this indigenous people of Panama.
-There you get to know the life and culture of the Embera.
-On the boat trip you also see a lot of rainforest.
+To visit the Embera, we travel by dugout canoe to a village of this indigenous people of Panama, where you get to know their life and culture.
+The boat trip itself takes you deep into the rainforest.

 Camino Real

-By dugout canoe we travel into the Chagres National Park.
-There we take an approximately two-hour hike along the Camino Real and afterwards visit a village of small-scale farmers in the rainforest, where we enjoy a delicious local lunch.
-On the boat trip we may, with a little luck, spot some bird species.
+By dugout canoe we head into Chagres National Park, where we take a roughly two-hour hike along the Camino Real and then visit a village of small-scale farmers in the rainforest for a delicious local lunch.
+On the boat trip we may, with a little luck, spot a few bird species.

-Particularly suited to: Hikers, those interested in nature and history, children from about 6 years of age, and anyone who wants to escape the crowds.
+Best for: Hikers, those interested in nature and history, children from about 6, and anyone who wants to escape the crowds.

 Port info and general information